The number of applicants accepted in any College of Nursing program is based on available resources.

 - Evidence of an unencumbered APRN license.

 A minimum of 2000 verified experience hours is required prior to enrollment in the Advanced Health Assessment & Diagnostic Reasoning course.
-A minimum of two years clinical experience is recommended but not required.
+A minimum of two years of clinical experience is recommended but not required.